Jeffrey Epstein Denied Bail By Judge, Will Remain In Jail Until Trial

 Jeffrey Epstein has been denied bail by the judge overseeing his case in New York, so he will remain in jail for now.
 The judge cited the belief that Epstein is a potential flight risk, as well as the potential that he remains a danger to the community.

-As The Guardian details, Epstein’s legal team suggested that he be held under house arrest and they offered a number of other conditions they felt would be sufficient to justify his release.
+As The Guardian details, Epstein’s legal team suggested that he be held under house arrest, and they offered a number of other conditions they felt would be sufficient to justify his release.
 Thursday morning, the judge made a ruling on the matter and denied the request from Epstein’s team.

 The Washington Post notes that prosecutors and Epstein’s defense team had battled over the possibility of bail for the past week.
 The millionaire has been in jail since July 6 after being taken into custody upon returning to the United States on his private plane.